 What are the best opening lines in all of English verse?
 There are many contenders here, so whittling them down to a shortlist of the ten greatest and most famous opening lines of poetry didn’t exactly prove an easy task.
-Below, we quote the opening lines, but if you click on the link provided you can read the poem in full.
+Below, we quote the opening lines, but if you follow the link provided you can read the poem in full.

 1. William Shakespeare, ‘Shall I Compare Thee to a Summer’s Day?’